Keele Campus: Central Square/Curtis Lecture Halls

 Central Square is the hub connecting Ross, the Scott Library and the Curtis Lecture Halls.
-It includes a large cafeteria (with a courtyard), a "bear pit", a small "open" computer lab, several TD ATMs, Booster Juice and several offices focused on student and faculty services.
+It includes a large cafeteria (with a courtyard), a "bear pit", a small "open" computer laboratory, several TD ATMs, Booster Juice and several offices focused on student and faculty services.

 Scott Library

 The main Scott Library is five stories tall and features thousands of books, periodicals, and other resources.
 There are designated quiet study areas as well as several small conference rooms which students can reserve to work on group projects.